Thank you for your consideration

 I keep an inexpensive magnetic bowl (purchased from Harbor Freight) by my die cutting machine.
 This not only holds a pair of small scissors but a pokey tool and small dies if necessary

-In place of expensive repositional tape (that sometimes eems to be not so re-usable) I use a removable c one from Cromelabels to hold down dies and stencils.
-I get 1000 labeels per box but cut them in half when die cutting.
+In place of expensive repositional tape (that sometimes seems to be not so re-usable) I use a removable one from Cromelabels to hold down dies and stencils.
+I get 1000 labels per box but cut them in half when die cutting.
 The lovely thing is they are made and sold by a family business lcoated in the USA.

 ALUMINIUM FOIL